Azure/terraform-azurerm-avm-ptn-mongodb-atlas-lza/docs/wiki/Introduction.md

 ## Deployment Flow

 > **Important:** Step 0 (DevOps) must always be run manually before any other steps, even if you use the pipeline for subsequent steps.
 See [Manual Deployment Steps](Deploy-with-manual-steps.md) for details.
-> **Tip:** Alternatively, you can use the automated pipelines for infrastructure and application deployment.
+> **Tip:** After deploying the step 0, we recommend you to use the automated pipelines for infrastructure and application deployment.
 See the [Pipeline Deployment Guide](Deploy-with-pipeline.md) and select the appropriate pipeline for your region type (single-region or multi-region).

 This solution supports both single-region and multi-region deployments.
 Follow the flow that matches your scenario: